Introduction

 Is it for me?

 An interest in the subject and a willingness to work hard are as important as any natural ability when choosing this subject.
-No prior experience of photography is needed, however a level of confidence in digital image manipulation (Photoshop) would be beneficial.
+No prior experience of photography is needed, a camera will be provided for you.

 Future Pathways